redstrate/Kawari/USAGE.md

 ## Reverse proxy setup

-Kawari is useless if it's not behind a domain or other address accessible to a launcher.
-Even something like Caddy is good enough, and we provide an example setup in the root of the repository.
+Kawari isn't very useful unless it's addressable to a launcher.
+We provide a sample Caddyfile reverse proxy setup for this:

 ```shell
 $ caddy run --config resources/Caddyfile
 ```

 This Caddyfile hosts several domains, most notably `ffxiv.localhost`, on port 80.
-If you get a "permission denied" error starting Caddy, you must either start Caddy with elevated privileges or set the `CAP_NET_BIND_SERVICE` capability.
+If you get a "permission denied" error starting Caddy, you must either start Caddy with elevated privileges (`sudo`) or set the `CAP_NET_BIND_SERVICE` capability.
 See [here](https://caddyserver.com/docs/quick-starts/caddyfile) for more information on how to do this.

 ## Logging in

+### Account Setup

+You need to create an account first, which can be done on http://ffxiv.localhost/.
+Then you can login with any of the following methods:

 ### Astra